dinhmq1/hacker-news-app/README.md

 Hacker News App !
 =========

-Welcome to the Hacker News App app.
-It is built using AngularJS with Firebase as the backend.
+Welcome to the Hacker News App .
+It is built using AngularJS with YCombinator Hacker News Firebase API as the backend.

 Challenges